accoffin12/-streaming-05-smart-smoker/README.md

 foodB_queue = "03-food-B"
 ```

-With each of the three queues, an emphasis was placed on making them durable if RabbitMQ crashed, but also addressed the issue of messages accumulating without a consumer to retrieve them.
+With each of the three queues, an emphasis was placed on making them durable if RabbitMQ crashed but also addressed the issue of messages accumulating without a consumer to retrieve them.
 This was done by using `queue_delete` prior to `queue_declare`.

 ```
 # Delete existing queues and declares them anew to clear previous queue information.